-You can also purchase the Samsung Galaxy Z Fold 3 on a handset repayment plan from Telstra, Optus, Vodafone, or Woolworths.
+You can also purchase the Samsung Galaxy Z Fold 3 on a handset repayment plan from Optus.
 This will split the cost of your new phone over 24 or 36 months, and you'll get a mobile plan with it too.

 Power, storage and battery

 The Galaxy Z Fold 3 was tested over a 3-week period testing day to day usage, camera capabilities, S-Pen features and battery endurance through both benchmarks and anecdotal testing.
 We also immersed the Galaxy Z Fold 3 in water to test its water resistance once, and only once, because this is still a terrifying thing to do to a $2,499 smartphone!

 Images: Alex Kidman